-"Ruric Brassoff's, Ruric Brassoff's!"

-"And this?" he cried once more, writing another line and handing it to her.
+'Whose handwriting's that?' he asked, with an air of demonstration.
+'And this?' he cried once more, writing another line and handing it to her.

-Madame Mireff looked at it amazed.
+Madame Mireff looked at it, amazed.

-"Another man's," she answered, holding one hand on her heart; "the same we've always been accustomed to call your secretary's."
-Mr. Hayward put his hand to his mouth, and fiddling slightly with his fingers withdrew something hard from the side of the gums.
+'Another man's,' she answered, holding one hand on ner heart; 'the same we've always been accustomed to call your secretary's.'

+Mr. Hayward put his hand to his mouth, and, fiddling mightly with his fingers, withdrew something hard from the side of the gums.
 His cheeks fell in a little.
 He was less round-faced than before.

-"Do you recognize any likeness now?" he sked, with a quiver in his voice, "Hardly any-Well, perhaps-but, there! it's so slight-Oh, no, so unlike that handsome Rurie Brassoff of the old days at Petersburg.
-More stately-severer-grander, perhaps-but less beautiful.
+Do you recognise any likeness now?' he asked, with a

+quiver in his voice.

+'Hardly any.
+Well, perhaps-but, there I it's so slight.
+Oh no, so unlike that handsome Ruric Brassoff of the old days at Petersburg.
+More stately-severer-grander perhaps-but less beautiful.
 He was fair.
-You're dark.-He had a beard.
-You've none.-His mustache and hair were light brown, almost yellow.
-Yours are black."
+You're dark.
+He had a beard.
+You've none.
+His moustache and hair were light-brown, almost yellow.
+Yours are black.'
 And she hesitated.

-"Dye, dye; mere dye!"
-Mr. Hayward mused, musically.
+'Dye, dye-mere dye!'
+Mr. Hayward mused musically.
+'But the features!'

-"But the features!"
 Madame Mireff exclaimed, incredulous.
-"The voice!
-No, impossible.
-A man ean't change his profile, his build, his gait, his very tone.
+'The voice!
+No; impossible!
+A man can't change his profile, his build, his gait, his very tone.
 You're trying to impose upon me, to lure me to some snare.
 I can never believe it!
-You're not Ruric Brassoff!"
+You're not Rurio Brassoff!'

 Mr. Hayward gazed hard at her.